isabella232/docs-13/docs/guides/Using_translations.md

 }
 ```

+!!! hint " "
     If any question are still unanswered feel free to message us via On-Site-Chat or [Slack](https://slack.graphcms.com)